Which place is cheaper, Nashville or Atlanta?

 Some specific costs for nightlife related activities in Nashville:

-When comparing the travel costs between Atlanta and Nashville, we can see that Nashville is more expensive.
+When comparing the travel costs between Atlanta and Nashville, we can see that Atlanta is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.